 How a heart attack at 43 changed one man’s perspective on living healthier

 Friends and family were deeply concerned about his health, of course, but shock turned out to be the prevailing reaction.
-“They felt like I wasn’t in line for heart attack,” Raffy, 43, recalls.
+“They felt like I wasn’t in line for a heart attack,” Raffy, 43, recalls.
 “Granted, the early part of my life wasn’t great in terms of taking care of myself, but the 10 years leading up to the attack were different.
 I was known as a physically active guy, and it was very strange for people to find out that I’d had a heart attack, especially given my age.”

 Raffy was as shocked as anyone.
 Physical exercise dramatically lowers the risk of heart disease, and he was a regular at hip-hop dance classes and the gym.
 He enjoyed active pursuits like yoga and running as well.